marksherriff/uvacs-advising/bacs/declaring.md

 ## How to Undeclare

 If the BACS is your second major, and you no longer wish to pursue the BACS major, use the "Delete a Major or Minor" form on the [student forms](https://college.as.virginia.edu/student-forms) page.
+This form is also used to change a major to a minor.